-|Nancy Combs, Cabell Professor of Law, received her J.D. from the University of California at Berkeley and her Ph.D. from Leiden University.
+Nancy Combs is the Ernest W. Goodrich Professor of Law, the Kelly Chair of Teaching Excellence, and the Director of the Human Security Law Program.
+Professor Combs received her J.D. from the University of California at Berkeley and her Ph.D. from Leiden University.
 Following law school she clerked for Justice Anthony Kennedy at the Supreme Court of the United States and served as Legal Advisor at the Iran-United States Claims Tribunal at the Hague.
-Her areas of specialization include International Law, International Criminal Law, and International Human Rights Law.|
+Her areas of specialization include international law, international criminal law, and international human rights law.

-Linda Malone is Marshall-Wythe Foundation Professor of Law and Director of the Human Security Law Program.
+Linda Malone is a Marshall-Wythe Foundation Professor of Law.
 She is a member of the American Law Institute and serves on the Board of Directors for the International Society for the Reform of Criminal Law.
 Professor Malone has received a number of grants and awards for her research and work on international issues.
 She was awarded the 2009-10 Fulbright Chair in International Environmental Law at the University of Turin, Italy.
-Her areas of expertise include Middle Eastern and European Comparative Law; Comparative and Foreign Law; Environmental Law; Human Rights Law; International Criminal Law; International Law; National Security Law; and Transitional Justice.|
+Her areas of expertise include Middle Eastern and European comparative law, comparative and foreign law, environmental law, human rights law, international criminal law, international law, national security jaw, and transitional justice.